Field Service

 Vibration & Spectrum Analysis

-Vibration analysis is a process that monitors vibration levels and investigates the patterns in vibration signals.
-It is commonly conducted both as a vibration signal versus time directly, as well as on the frequency spectrum.
+Vibration analysis is a process that monitors vibration levels and investigates the characteristics in vibration signals.
+It is commonly conducted both as a vibration waveform versus time directly, as well as FFT amplitudes versus frequency spectrum.

-In real world applications of rotating machinery, it is highly desirable to incorporate the frequency spectrum analysis in addition to physical signal analysis.
+In real world applications of rotating machinery, it is highly desirable to incorporate the frequency spectrum analysis (FFT) in addition to physical vibration waveform analysis.

-A complex machine with multiple moving components will generate a mixture of vibrations, which is a combination of vibrations from each rotating component.
+A complex machine with multiple moving components will generate a mixture of vibration characteristics, which is a combination of vibrational behaviors from each rotating component.
 Therefore, it is difficult to use only physical signals to examine the condition of the critical components such as wheels, bearings, and shafts in rotating equipment.

 Advantages